3:10 To Yuma. Directed by James Mangold & Written by Halsted Welles, Michael Brandt & Derek Haas.

 Preconceptions: While waiting on tenterhooks for the new Coen Brother's western to finally be out (eee! just a few more days), I decided it would be fun to look at the last big popular western, 3:10 to Yuma (and since I'm pretty sure Mangold got paid per the times he made actors say 3:10 to Yuma, I'm going to see if I can get on the same trolley by typing 3:10 to Yuma as frequently as possible).
 I'd heard nothing but rave reviews about this flick and was excited to see it.

-: Seriously.
+General Review: Seriously.
 They must have said 3:10 to Yuma four or five times during the course of the movie and every time it raised my hackles.
 "Quit being self aware, movie that isn't meant to be self aware," I shouted.
+As I watched the opening scenes, which were totally devoid of action, I felt rather like Homer and Bart seeing Paint

 Your Wagon: